 I employ a reductive approach to formal composition and embrace my relationship with the material.
 Recently I began to allow the clay to speak more freely and to surrender to rather than control the process more often.
 I admire the sculpture of Richard Serra and Martin Puryear which express both soft and rigid aspects of a material in understated bold forms.

 I look at abstract painting with intelligent complex color to inform my surface treatments, as I translate them to fired ceramic.
-Albers rich muted palette that of Rothko and works of various contemporary painters, among them Robert Kushner, Suzan Frecon, and Sean Scully .
+Albers rich muted palette that of Rothko and works of various contemporary painters, among them Robert Kushner, Suzan Frecon, Sean Scully and Callum Innes .

 Control and chance now play a larger role in my process.
 This shift marks a new direction.
 I have begun to embrace the wonder of the unexpected .